maxweissenbacher/max-learning-library/README.md

 - K-Means Clustering ([Jupyter Notebook demo](https://github.com/maxweissenbacher/max-learning-library/blob/main/K%20Means/K%20means.ipynb))

 ## Organisation of the repository
 The project is organised into different folders.
-Each folder contains the implementation of a different algorithm alongside a `Jupyter Notebook`,`R Markdown` document or `Shiny` web app to demonstrate the use of the algorithm.
+Each folder contains the implementation of a different algorithm alongside a `Jupyter` notebook,`R Markdown` document or `Shiny` web app to demonstrate the use of the algorithm.
 The links in the list above take you directly to the demos.